-The City will make available a total of \$4,422,607 in HOME funds, of which \$324,644 will be set-aside for certified Community Housing Development Organizations (CHDOs) only.
-The balance of the funding, \$4,097,963 will be available to all eligible Applicants.
+The City will make available HOME funds.
 An Applicant may submit no more than one Application, for a single project, per funding cycle.
 The City's underwriting criteria are generally in-line with the Jacksonville Housing Finance Authority (JHFA) & the Florida Housing Finance Corporation (FHFCFHFC) program underwriting criteria.
 However, should the City's guidelines undermine a project's feasibility related to JHFA and/or FHFCFHFC funding opportunities, the City reserves the right to adjust its underwriting criteria to provide for consistency between the funding sources.
 Applicants are advised to contact HCDD staff with any questions related to underwriting criteria.
 Funding will be provided as follows:

-Loan Type Origination Fee Interest Rate Debt Coverage Ratio Loan Term Affordability Period Construction Financing 2% 1% for Forprofit 0% for Non- N/A 18 Months 15 years for acq./rehab.
-20 years for profit new construction Permanent N 1.5% for Forprofit Minimum of 1.15 & 15 years for acq./rehab.
-15 years for acq./rehab.
-Financing None 0% for profit 0% for Non- profit Maximum of 1.30 20 years for new construction 20 years for new construction
+Loan Type Origination Fee Interest Rate Debt Coverage Ratio Loan Term Affordability Period Construction Financing 2% 1% for For- profit 0% for Non- profit N/A 18 Months 15 years for acq./rehab.20 years for new construction Permanent Financing None 1.5% for For- profit Minimum of 1.15 & 15 years for acq./rehab.20 years for new 15yearsforacq./rehab.20yearsfor 0% for Non- profit Maximum of 1.30 construction new construction

-^{}HOME funds can be combined with other subsidy sources such as Low Income Housing Tax Credit (LIHTC), Federal Home Loan Bank, etc. However, the revised 2013 HOME Final Rule requires that all other sources of financing for a project be committed to the project prior to committing HOME funds.
-Therefore, the City cannot accept any proposed, or anticipated to be applied for, funding sources as part of the project's financial structure.
+\\HOME funds can be combined with other subsidy sources such as Low Income Housing Tax Credit (LIHTC), Federal Home Loan Bank, etc. However, the revised 2013 HOME Final Rule requires that all other sources of financing for a project be committed to the project prior to committing HOME funds.
+Therefore, the City cannot accept any proposed, or anticipated to be applied for, funding sources as part of the project's financial structure.\\